Vojislav Živanović

-Vojislav Živanović (Војислав Живановић), was a Serbian and Yugoslav Divisional General throughout the early 20th-century.
+Vojislav Živanović (Војислав Живановић), was a Serbian and Yugoslav divisional general throughout the early 20th century.
 He served in the First Balkan War, the Second Balkan War and World War I, known for commanding the Timočki Division and a recipient of the Order of Karađorđe's Star.

 Early and education

-Vojislav was born on January 26, 1870, at Kragujevac as the son of Mata Živanović who was a merchant hailing from Luznica.
+Vojislav was born on 26 January 1870 in Kragujevac, the son of Mata Živanović who was a merchant hailing from Luznica.
 He spent a majority of his childhood in his father's village and attended elementary school there.
-He would finish the rest of his elementary and high school life in Kragujevac and entered the Military Academy on September 1, 1887, within the 20th Class.
+He would finish the rest of his elementary and high school life in Kragujevac and entered the Military Academy on 1 September 1887, within the 20th Class.

 Early military career

-He was promoted to Lieutenant of Artillery on September 14, 1890, and in 1896, he married Ruska Bajloni who was from a family of industrialists of Czech origin. Živanović also had close ties with the conspirators of the May Coup as he was Captain at the time of the plot.
-In 1905, together with other officers of engineering and artillery, published the military magazine "ARTILLERY-ENGINEERING GAZETTE A LETTER FOR OFFICERS OF ALL TYPES OF WEAPONS AND PROFESSIONS" and was then made a member of the General Staff on May 20, 1905.
+He was promoted to lieutenant of artillery on 14 September 1890, and in 1896 he married Ruska Bajloni, who was from a family of industrialists of Czech origin. Živanović also had close ties with the conspirators of the May Coup as he was Captain at the time of the plot.
+In 1905, together with other officers of engineering and artillery, published the military magazine "ARTILLERY-ENGINEERING GAZETTE A LETTER FOR OFFICERS OF ALL TYPES OF WEAPONS AND PROFESSIONS" and was then made a member of the General Staff on 20 May 1905.
 From 1907 to 1912, he began teaching general staff training at the Military Academy.

 Influence in Sokol

 Around this time, he was also a member of a society known as the "Beogradski soko".
 Colonel Milutin Mišković proposed to unite all Serbian knightly associations.
-The proposition became initially successful as the "Union of Serbian Knights" was founded on February 21, 1909, which was led by the President of the Board of Directors, Emerich Steinlechner.
+The proposition became initially successful as the "Union of Serbian Knights" was founded on 21 February 1909, which was led by the President of the Board of Directors, Emerich Steinlechner.
 After two months of serving as president, he stepped down in favor of Colonel Mišković.
-Despite the founding of the Society, not all chivalric societies joined the Union which resulted in Mišković sending out invitations and appeals to the conference in Kragujevac on October 25 and 26, 1909.
-Due to the Bosnian Crisis, the "Dušan Silni" and "Association of Serbian Sokols" united on November 8, 1909.
+Despite the founding of the Society, not all chivalric societies joined the Union which resulted in Mišković sending out invitations and appeals to the conference in Kragujevac on 25 and 26 October 1909.
+Due to the Bosnian Crisis, the "Dušan Silni" and "Association of Serbian Sokols" united on 8 November 1909.

 On 1908, the heir to the throne Đorđe Karađorđević worked on the unification of the two Sokol societies.
 Karađorđević served as the patron of knightly societies as well as the Czech lawyer Dr. Jozef Eugen Šajner who served as the head of the Czech Sokol Association since 1904, the Svaz Slovanského sokolstva and the Narodna Odbrana.
-All organizations would then unify on February 2, 1910, when the board of directors elected President Stevan Todorović and Vice President Živanović.
+All organizations would then unify on 2 February 1910, when the board of directors elected President Stevan Todorović and Vice President Živanović.